chetstone/react-native-router-flux/README.md

 ## Main features

 - Intuitive declarative syntax for specifying your entire router hierarchy in one place.
-- Uses flux philosophy: Switch routes by calling Actions anywhere in your code --- no need to pass down router state in props to all your components.
+- Uses flux philosophy: Switch routes by calling Actions anywhere in your code&mdash; no need to pass down router state in props to all your components.
 - Supports nested routers
 - Built-in customizable Tab bar and navigation bar
 - Schema components can define common properties to be used by multiple Routes.

+ *Note: I am removing the following section temporarily because it is not clear at the moment how to link to flux/redux*

-## Redux or other Flux support
+##~~Redux or other Flux support~~
-The component doesn't depend from any Flux implementation and allows to intercept all route actions by adding Actions.onPush/onReplace/onPop handlers from your store(s).
+~~The component doesn't depend from any Flux implementation and allows to intercept all route actions by adding Actions.onPush/onReplace/onPop handlers from your store(s).~~
-If handler returns false route action is ignored.
-For Redux Don't forget to 'connect' your component to your store.
+~~If handler returns false route action is ignored.
+For Redux Don't forget to 'connect' your component to your store.~~

 ## Example